oneapi-src/oneVPL-cpu/script/README.md

 Many scripts have both native and python versions.
 In that case the python version is simply a wrapper that calls the most appropriate native script.

 - `lint` - Analyze project source for potential issues.
-Requires the gitlint, pylint, and pre-commit python modules.
+Requires Python modules in `requirements-dev.txt`.